-In Nginx, the simplest pattern is a dedicated server block listening on port 80 that immediately returns a permanent redirect to the HTTPS URL.
-Using a return keeps the redirect fast and predictable, while $request_uri preserves the full path and query string without rewrite logic.
+In Nginx, the usual pattern is a dedicated port 80 server block that answers first and immediately returns a redirect to the matching HTTPS URL.
+The return directive is simpler than rewrite for a full-site scheme change, and $request_uri keeps the original path and query string intact.

 Steps to redirect HTTP to HTTPS in Nginx: